Our global life sciences company brings diagnostic testing & drug development together.

 Frequently, the pituitary tumor causing the excess can be surgically removed and/or treated with drugs or radiation.
 In most cases, this will cause GH and IGF-1 levels to return to normal or near normal levels.

 If left untreated, both acromegaly and gigantism can lead to complications such as type 2 diabetes, increased risk of cardiovascular disease, high blood pressure, arthritis, and in general, a decreased lifespan.

 How is the sample collected for testing?

-Because growth hormone is released in pulses, a single measurement of the blood level is not normally clinically useful.
-Therefore, testing for the suppression or stimulation of growth hormone release from the pituitary is usually done.
+Growth hormone is released in pulses, so a single measurement of the blood level is not normally clinically useful.
+Therefore, growth hormone levels are usually measured using growth hormone suppression or stimulation procedures.
 After fasting for 10 to 12 hours, a blood sample is drawn from a vein in the arm.
 Then, under medical supervision, the suppression or stimulation procedure is performed.
 This may involve the use of an intravenous (IV) infusion.
 Blood samples are then drawn from a vein (or from the IV) at timed intervals.

 Sometimes, a single sample of blood is drawn following a fast and rest or after a period of strenuous exercise.

 Is any test preparation needed to ensure the quality of the sample?

 Follow any instructions you are given.
 In most cases, you should be fasting.
 Resting or strenuous exercise for a time period before collection may be required.